Biden is firing some top Trump holdovers, but in some cases, his hands may be tied

 But other, lower-profile Trump loyalists, some of whom helped carry out his administration’s most controversial policies, are now scattered throughout Biden’s government in permanent, senior positions.
 And identifying them, let alone dislodging them, could be difficult for the new leadership.

 The Jan.
-16 appointment of Michael Ellis, a former GOP operative who served in the Trump White House, as the National Security Agency’s top lawyer caused such a furor that Biden’s team placed him on paid leave within hours of taking office.
+16 appointment of Michael Ellis, a former GOP operative who served in the Trump White House, as the National Security Agency’s top lawyer caused such a furor that he was placed on paid leave within hours of taking office.

 And in the former president’s final months and weeks, dozens of other political appointees had their status similarly converted to permanent civil service roles that will allow them to stay in government for years to come.
 These new career officials are protected from partisan removal unless the new administration discovers that they got their jobs illegally — without competition and because of their political affiliation.